Age needs one voice. Now it has:

 Help the Aged in England.

-Funeral Payments can help towards the cost of a funeral.
+Funeral Payments can help towards burial or cremation costs, and cover up to £700 of other expenses.
 Find out more in our guide When someone dies and our factsheet Planning for a funeral.

-Cold Weather Payments help with extra heating costs during periods of very cold weather.
+Cold Weather Payments help with extra heating costs during periods of very cold weather, if you get certain means-tested benefits.

 Winter Fuel Payments are paid to most pensioner households to help with the cost of fuel.

-For more information, including who is eligible and how to apply, download The Social Fund factsheet (PDF 161 KB).
+For more information, including who is eligible and how to apply, download The Social Fund, Advances of Benefit and Local Welfare Provision factsheet (PDF 161 KB).

 Download More money in your pocket: a guide to claiming benefits for people over pension age (PDF 3 MB)